STIMALiU/ml-reading-group/README.md

 The reading group is open to anyone who is interested in machine learning and who wants to meet up regularly to discuss ML research papers.
 If you want to get added to the mailing list or have any other questions feel free to contact [Joel Oskarsson](https://liu.se/en/employee/joeos82).

-For HT 2023 we will follow the format where we stick to papers on the same topic for two subsequent sessions.
-The first session (August 30) will be devoted to deciding all the topics for the fall.
+For VT 2024 we will continue with the format where we stick to papers on the same topic for two subsequent sessions.
+The first session (January 17) will be devoted to deciding all the topics for the fall.

 ## Format
 * One or two people are designated the host for each topic (two sessions).
 They are responsible for choosing the papers to be discussed and for leading the discussion during the session.
-* We meet Wednesdays 10:15-12:00 on odd weeks.
+* We meet Wednesdays 10:15-12:00 on even weeks.
 * We will meet in Thomas Bayes, B-building ([map](https://www.ida.liu.se/department/location/search.en.shtml?keyword=thomas+bayes)).

 ## Host intstructions